Dehalogenation: Organic synthesis

 Heavily studied examples are found in organolithium chemistry and organomagnesium chemistry.
 Some illustrative cases follow.

-Lithium-halogen exchange provides one trivial route to dehalogenation.
+Lithium-halogen exchange is essentially irrelevant to remediation, but the method is useful for fine chemical synthesis.
 Sodium metal has been used for dehalogenation process.

 Removal of halogen atom from arene-halides in the presence of Grignard agent and water for the formation of new compound is known as Grignard degradation.
 Dehalogenation using Grignard reagents is a two steps hydrodehalogenation process.
 The reaction begins with the formation of alkyl/arene-magnesium-halogen compound, followed by addition of proton source to form dehalogenated product.
-Egorov and his co-workers have reported dehalogenation of benzyl halides using atomic magnesium in 3P state at 600°C. Toluene and bi-benzyls were produced as the product of the reaction.
+Egorov and his co-workers have reported dehalogenation of benzyl halides using atomic magnesium in 3P state at 600 °C. Toluene and bi-benzyls were produced as the product of the reaction.
 Morrison and his co-workers also reported dehalogenation of organic halides by flash vacuum pyrolysis using magnesium.

 With transition metal complexes

 Many low-valent and electron-rich transition metals effect stoichiometric dehalogenation.
 The reaction achieves practical interest in the context of organic synthesis, e.g. Cu-promoted Ullmann coupling.

-Examples can be found with vanadium, chromium, manganese, and iron and cobalt.
-Vitamin B12 and coenzyme F430 were capable of sequentially dechlorinating tetrachloroethene to ethene, while hematin was demonstrated to dechlorinate tetrachloroethene to vinyl chloride.

-Jayant and his coworkers developed two phase systems for dehalogenation of trichloroethenes.
-The kinetic model provides reaction process to take place in one phase while mass transfer between two phases.
+The reaction is mainly conducted as stoichiometrically.
+Some metalloenzymes Vitamin B12 and coenzyme F430 are capable of dehalogenations catalytically.
+Of great interest are hydrodehalogenations, especially for chlorinated precursors: